-The New Food Lover’s Companion defines Marinara as “A highly seasoned Italian tomato sauce made with onions, garlic and oregano.
-It’s used with pastas and some meats.”
+The New Food Lover’s Companion defines Marinara as “A highly seasoned Italian tomato sauce made with onions, garlic, and oregano.
+It’s used with pasta and some meats.”
 Epicurious uses this same definition.

 Even more interesting from a historical perspective was this one from http://www.wisegeek.com/what-is-marinara-sauce.htm

 “Marinara sauce originated with sailors in Naples in the 16th century, after the Spaniards introduced the tomato to their neighboring countries.
 The word marinara is derived from marinaro, which is Italian for “of the sea.”
 Because of this, many people mistakenly believe marinara sauce includes some type of fish or seafood.